Bhavyaz/Verifake/README.md

-Researched about the Existing Deepfake Detection models.
-Created a Deepfake Detection App via Streamlit using the Xception Model architecture
+Researched about the Existing Deepfake Detection models and Created a Deepfake Detection App via Streamlit using the Xception Model architecture